 Deluxe Harbour View King Room

 The room itself was lovely, spacious with lots of natural light.
 I was quite pleased with this upgrade considering being only a Hilton Gold, and this booking with HHonors points.
 Plus we got some sweets as an in-room amenity, plus a free drink in the lobby bar and free breakfast buffet.

 The bed was very comfortable, and we had a 90 degree view of the harbor.

 The bathroom was spacious with separate bath and shower.
-Hilton’s standard Crabtree and Evelyn bath products were provided.
+In the room are Hilton’s standard Crabtree and Evelyn bath products.

 After we dropped our bags, we headed off to explore the city.
 The Hilton is on Prince’s Wharf, and its easy walking distance to the central business district.
 We had a beer in the lobby (couldn’t turn down free), then went walking.
 We were there in November, and there was still lots of evidence of recent excitement from the recent Rugby World Cup Final held in Auckland a few weeks prior to our visit.

 There are a bunch of restaurants and pubs within a few minutes of the hotel.
 We eventually settled on a place in Viaduct Harbour, which was actually 5 minutes or so from the Hilton.
 As with most places we experienced, the food was fresh, tasty, and there was great wine available.

 ha!
 A little down under humor humour.